Discovering, Mankato, Minnesota

 About the R.D.
 Hubbard House

 Some interesting facts about the Hubbard House are that it was the first home in Mankato to have indoor plumbing, electricity, and a telephone!
-Imagine building a home as grand as this 16- room mansion, a Carriage House, and a Victorian Garden.
+Imagine building a home as grand as this 16-room mansion, a Carriage House, and a Victorian Garden.ย

 The property also has a beautiful Victorian Garden.
 The Twilight Garden Club maintains beautiful gardens.
 The Hubbard House Gardens is a popular location for graduation, engagement, and wedding photos.
-The property also has an adjoining Carriage House that was built in 1890 and still has a collection of horse-drawn carriages and antique cars that belonged to the family.
+The property also has an adjoining Carriage House built in 1890 and still has a collection of horse-drawn carriages and antique cars that belonged to the family.

 Take in the History